eyallustig/eyal-cp-devops-ha/README.md

 ## Troubleshooting

 - Stale state lock after a canceled run: terraform force-unlock <LOCK_ID>
-- Running manually / in a fork: ensure backend.hcl and terraform.tfvars exist for the compute stack (CD generates ci.auto.tfvars at runtime and uses -input=false).
+- Running manually / in a fork: ensure backend.hcl and terraform.tfvars exist for the compute stack.
 - API returns 403 Invalid token: the SSM parameter still has the placeholder value; update it via aws ssm put-parameter
 - ECS rollout did not pick up a new image: check the ECS service deployment and task definition revision